Near Fort Clark in Mercer County, North Dakota — The American Midwest (Upper Plains)

 Location.
 47° 15.178′ N, 101° 16.691′ W. Marker is near Fort Clark, North Dakota, in Mercer County.
 Marker is on unnamed paved road, on the right when traveling north.
-Touch for map.
 Site is located 0.6 miles north of state hwy.
 200A.
+Touch for map.
 Marker is in this post office area: Stanton ND 58571, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 10 miles of this marker, measured as the crow flies.
 Lewis & Clark at the Knife River Indian Villages (approx. 7.4 miles away); Seaman (approx. 9.4 miles away).

 Regarding Fort Clark Historic Site.
 An Arikara burial ground containing over 800 graves is located southwest of the village.
 The location of the ruins of houses, graves, and other surface features can be seen in the aerial photograph on the ND Historical web site.